lucastle6969/comp371/README.md

 4. Fill out other details as you like - you may want the Markdown support plugin for looking at readme files.

 ### CLion Project setup
-1. On startup select "Open Project", and select the `3d-pacman` directory.
+1. On startup select "Open Project", and select the `height-mapper` directory.
 2. Once the project is opened, it should automatically build.
 4. *Possible Windows error:* if you see a message similar to, `For MinGW to work correctly C:\Program Files\OpenSSH\bin\sh.exe must NOT be in your PATH` go to `File -> Settings -> Appearance & Behavior -> Path Variables` and add `PATH` to the Ignored Variables, hit OK, and try again.
 5. Press the green play button to build and run the application.